shahketan1810/YelpCamp-Website/README.md

 This project was part of Colt Steele's Web Developer Bootcamp on Udemy.

 It project was created using Node.js, Express, MongoDB, and Bootstrap.
-Also Passport.js was used to handle authentication.
+Also Passport.js is used to handle authentication.
-Cloudinary was used for cloud image storage.
+Cloudinary is used for cloud image storage.
-And MapboxGL was used to represent all the campgrounds all over the country.
+MapboxGL is used to represent all the campgrounds all over the country.
+Helmetjs is used to strengthen the security.

 ## Snapshots of the website
 * HomePage